Our work in

 Cycling for Our Community - Children's Liver Disease Foundation - 2015

-Belfast: The Openwave Mobility annual charity cycle took place on Saturday 12 September 2015.
-The charity supported this year was the Children's Liver Disease Foundation, our colleague Norman Heaney’s 7 year old niece Therese has received a lot of support from CLDF.
+In 2015 the Openwave Mobility charity cycle ride supported the Children's Liver Disease Foundation, our colleague Norman Heaney’s 7 year old niece Therese has received a lot of support from CLDF.

-Everyone arrived back in Belfast just in time to enjoy the annual company family fun day and BBQ along with family, friends and work colleagues.
-A special mention goes to Norman’s niece Therese who came along with her parents and grandparents.
+Everyone arrived back in Belfast just in time to enjoy the annual company family fun day and BBQ along with family, friends and work colleagues as well as Norman’s niece Therese who came along with her parents and grandparents.

-It was a terrific day of fun and fund raising for a very worthy course - everyone is looking forward to next year’s event!
+A terrific day of fun and fund raising for a very worthy course!

 Dirty Hands – Summer 2015

-Belfast: Business in the Community Northern Ireland launched Give and Gain Day 2015.
-As a company we are delighted to support this initiative aimed at urging employers in Northern Ireland to give their staff time to volunteer for great causes by spending a working day helping their community.
+Business in the Community Northern Ireland launched Give and Gain Day 2015.
+As a company we are delighted to support this initiative aimed at urging employers in Northern Ireland to give their staff time to volunteer by spending a working day helping their community.

 Volunteers for the day were Dave Johnston, Ian Frazer, Richard McLaughlin, Joe Sweeney, Christine McCann and Orla Kee.